The Art of Peace

 Umwelt- und Klimakonflikte im Wandel – neue Herausforderungen für Mediation & Partizipation (German)

-(Think Outside the) Toolbox for Peace Work
+(Think Outside the) Toolbox for Peace Work – The transformative power of Art in Peace Work

 Reimagining Peace Practice in a fragmenting World - Emerging Approaches from the Field (closed)

-Summer School: Approaches to Peace and Conflict Transformation in the Middle East Conflict
+Summer School: The Middle East Conflict

 Summer School: Decolonial Peacebuilding